 ContextLogic (WISH) Receives a New Rating from a Top Analyst

-ContextLogic (WISH) received a Buy rating and a $30.00 price target from Oppenheimer analyst Jason Helfstein yesterday.
+In a report released today, Scott Devitt from Stifel Nicolaus initiated coverage with a Hold rating on ContextLogic (WISH) and a price target of $22.00.
 The company’s shares closed last Friday at $20.36.

-According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 45.4% and a 75.1% success rate.
-Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Fiverr International, and Zillow Group Class C.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 35.6% and a 71.6% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Uber Technologies, Alphabet Class A, and Lufax Holding.

-Currently, the analyst consensus on ContextLogic is a Moderate Buy with an average price target of $30.00.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for ContextLogic with a $26.00 average price target.

 See today’s analyst top recommended stocks >>